Tsushima at it’s furthest point from Japan is less than 50km from South Korea.

 Almost skipped my morning coffee hit.

-I brought forward some of tomorrows ride plan to visit a few lookout points as the weather was fine today but forecast cloudy the next day turning to rain.
+I brought forward some of tomorrows ride plan to visit a few lookout points as the weather was fine.

 This is a view of some of the inland sea I visited before.
 Haze is higher than I can filter out in software from the farmers burning off after rice harvest.
 The rice farmers of Japan have considerable political power so despite it being illegal to burn off they all ignore and nobody does anything.

-The road up to the first one was just an overgrown track, but fortunately it had been sealed originally so was still manageable on the FJR.
-I didn’t see any Honda Africa Twins here
+The road up to the first viewpoint was just an overgrown track, but fortunately it had been sealed originally so was still manageable on the FJR.

 Day 5.
 Yamaguchi prefecture